ninn55/tic_tac_toe/game/README.md

 # game

-This folder contains all the version of tic-tac-toe the game.
+This folder contains different versions of tic-tac-toe the game.
+It's mostly collected from internet, in order to avoid redundancy work.
+But I write some of it as a personal challenge.